apache/spark/core/src/main/resources/error/README.md

 ### Message format

-Error messages should be unique to avoid duplication.
+Error messages should be unique.
 The error message format should be written to accept parameters via the C-style printf syntax.
 The parameters are Strings for simplicity.